GateballScores/GateballScores.Help.Content/site/help/tournament-manager.md

 - Enter the managers email address.
 - Click **Add Manager** button.

-The manager must have a {{domain}} account before you can them to you tournament.
+The manager must have a gateballscores.com account before you can them to you tournament.

 ### Scorers